It’s 3 am, and your stomach is cramping because you are so darn hungry.

-Let’s clear the air first.
+Let’s be clear.
 If you are hangry…EAT!
 No need to feel guilty, your body knows what it wants, and that is food.
 Snacking at night can actually help you sleep while balancing out digestion and hormones that help your body rest and relax.
-If you are looking for some late night snack ideas, we’ve got 7 for ya, that may satisfy you and help you get back to sleepy mode!
+If you are looking for some late-night snack ideas, we have 7 that might help satisfy you and get you back to sleeping comfortably.

 3. Whole grain toast with almond butter

-Almond butter with whole grain offers a good dose of magnesium, which helps prevent insomnia and muscle cramps.
-You can also add your favorite fruits if you want get fancy late night.
-You can switch almond butter for peanut butter or any other nut butters you may have on hand!
+Almond butter with whole-grain offers a good dose of magnesium, which helps prevent insomnia and muscle cramps.
+You can also add your favorite fruits if you’d like to get a bit fancy.
+You can switch almond butter for peanut butter or any other nut butter you may have on hand!

-Snacking on a cup of cherries might just do the trick to satisfy your late night craving.
+Snacking on a cup of cherries might just do the trick to satisfy your late-night hunger.
 Cherries can increase the body’s production of melatonin, a hormone that naturally makes you feel sleepy.

 5. Banana with peanut butter

 Bananas are a great source of magnesium that also serves up tryptophan and other vital nutrients, which makes them the perfect snack to have at night.
-Not a banana gal?
-Try another fruit like apple and pair with peanut butter for a filling snack.
+Not a banana girl?
+Try another fruit like apple and pair it with peanut butter for a filling snack.

 6. Yogurt and fruit

 Yogurt is an excellent source of calcium, which has been linked to better sleep.
-Just be sure to read labels before you purchase it because some varieties are high in sugar and calories that you don’t need.
 Opt for plain yogurt and add flavor with berries, chopped nuts, and antioxidant-rich honey.

 7. Cheese and Crackers

 When you’re craving something savory at night, just say cheese and crackers.
 This always hits the spot.
-It’s light, and all you need is a few to feel full, thanks to the protein in the cheese!
+It’s light, and all you need are a few bites to keep you feeling full, thanks to the protein in the cheese!